-Look to implement digital marketing strategies over the old school way of marketing.
+Look to implement digital marketing strategies over the old-school way of marketing.
 Firstly because you will be able to save money on traditional advertising.
 Traditional advertising, both TV and print, is incredibly expensive, and most of the time, you have no way of determining the actual return on investment.

 Track your metrics constantly; make sure you measure what’s working and what’s not.
-The strategies that work put more time and money into those – it’ll grow your business and help scale it quickly.
+The strategies that work put more time and money into those – they’ll grow your business and help scale it quickly.